 Practice: 10 to 15 minutes, 3 times per day.

 The tip of the thumb presses the middle finger down while the rest of the fingers stand straight up.

-Benefits: reduces dullness in the body and can also be highly effective for ear aches.
-Can help restore confidence and boost mental cognition.
+Benefits: Helps in reducing dullness in the body and can also be highly effective for earaches.
+It can help restore confidence and boost mental cognition.

 Bend the ring finger under the thumb while the rest of the fingers remain straight.

-Benefits: helps stimulate the thyroid gland, helps to alleviate weight gain and reduces appetite, stimulates digestion, helps relieve anxiety and stress.
-Helps to guide you to your purpose.
+Benefits: Helps stimulate the thyroid gland, helps to alleviate weight gain and reduces appetite, stimulates digestion, and helps relieve anxiety and stress.
+It also helps to guide you to your purpose.